Alexander Garza, MD, MPH

 SLU faculty since: 2013

-Alexander Garza, MD, MPH serves as Associate Dean for Public Health Practice and Professor in Epidemiology at the Saint Louis University College of Public Health and Social Justice.
+Alexander Garza, MD, MPH serves as Associate Dean for Public Health Practice and Professor in Environmental & Occupational Health at the Saint Louis University College of Public Health and Social Justice.

 Dr. Garza comes to SLU after service in the Federal Government.
 In August of 2009, Dr. Garza was appointed by President Obama and confirmed by the US Senate as the Assistant Secretary for Health Affairs and Chief Medical Officer for the U.S. Department of Homeland Security where he served until April of 2013.
 Dr. Garza led the health and security efforts for DHS which included the health aspects of terrorism and natural disasters.